Healthdirect Free Australian health advice you can count on.

 Hypernatraemia

-Hypernatraemia is when you have too much sodium in your blood (more than 145mmol/litre for an adult).
+Hypernatraemia is when you have too much sodium in your blood.
+For an adult, this is a sodium level of more than 145mmol/L.

 Symptoms of hypernatraemia include:

-Severe hypernatraemia may lead to coma or death.
+Severe hypernatraemia may lead to coma and can even cause death.

 Sodium and exercise

-You can lose a lot of fluid and sodium through sweating, which can be caused by:
+You lose sodium when you sweat.
+Sweating can be caused by:

 • exercising or doing physical work in the heat